MK Lab

 Natasha Vacca (she/her)

 I grew up in Middlesex, NJ.
-I’m a sophomore at the U of R majoring in neuroscience with a minor in Spanish and clinical psychology.
+I’m a class of 2025 neuroscience major with a minor in Spanish and clinical psychology.
 Since I was a kid, I was always looking for new specimens to put under my little toy microscope to explore what was unknown to me.
 This quest for knowledge has led me to studying the sciences and aspiring to obtain my PhD and have a career in research.

-During my time at the TropBio lab I have explored immune system responses to parasites in native vs. invasive hosts.
-Currently, I am starting my own project to observe when parasitic manipulation begins through neurogenomics.
-My project is supported by the Discover Award.
+During my time at the TropBio lab I have explored immune system responses to parasites in native vs. invasive hosts and colony defense behavior.
+Currently, I am focusing on my own project to observe when parasitic manipulation begins through neurogenomics to apply towards host health consequences.
+I am a Recny Scholar and de Kiewiet Fellow for my neurogenomic work and a Research Ambassador!
 I’m very grateful to be a part of this wonderful team!

 ________________________________